GVancauwenberghe/gvancauwenberghe.github.io/_pages/projects.md

 **2024 - 2025 Consultancy for the Development of NSDI Policy Documents in Georgia _(World Bank and the National Agency of Public Registry (NAPR) of Georgia)_-
 SDI Policy Expert:**   Development of the licensing model and business model of the NSDI of Georgia

-**2024 - 2025 DIS4SME -  Data Interoperability Skills for SMEs _(European Commission –   Digital Europe Programme)_ -**
+**2022 - 2024 Supporting Services to the National Spatial Data Infrastructure of Moldova _(World Bank and National Mapping and Cadastre Agency of Moldova (ALRC))_ -**
-**Senior researcher:** Analysis of the offer of training on location data interoperability and design and implementation of new training activities
+**Senior Expert:** Monitoring and evaluation of the NSDI and identification of SDI use cases

 **2024 - 2025 Consultancy for the Development of NSDI Policy Documents in Georgia _(World Bank and the National Agency of Public Registry (NAPR) of Georgia)_ -
 SDI Policy Expert:**   Development of the licensing model and business model of the NSDI of Georgia